 All aspects of the release campaign incorporated a youthful, homemade "DIY" aesthetic with vibrant hue, collage texture and handwriting; aiming to give athletes the creative license to define themselves through this collection.

-Live From: Just Do It HQ Graphic/Print Design for a co-branded, pop-up podcast studio hosted at Nike's "Just Do It" Headquarters in Hollywood, CA. Creative Direction: Gaby Goldberg, Client: Nike
+Live From: Just Do It HQ Digital and Print Design for a co-branded, pop-up podcast studio hosted at Nike's "Just Do It" Headquarters in Hollywood, CA. Creative Direction: Gaby Goldberg, Client: Nike

 Nike wanted to increase awareness and celebrate the 30th anniversary of those famous three words - "Just Do It."
 To achieve this, we designed and constructed a pop-up podcast studio in LA, inviting elite Nike athletes to come share stories about what "Just Do It" means to them on a personal level.

-I was tasked with designing printed materials to be displayed on the interior and exterior of the pop-up studio, where each episode of the podcast was recorded live.
-Final deliverables included posters, flyers, stickers and large vinyl decals.
+I was tasked with designing digital and printed materials to be displayed throughout the pop-up studio, where each episode of the podcast was recorded live.
+Final deliverables included posters, stickers, digital web banners and social posts.

-Drip or Drown Concept, Design and Art Direction for a social-first series highlighting the burgeoning merger of sport and fashion.
+Drip or Drown Concept, Design and Art Direction for a social media series highlighting the burgeoning merger of sport and fashion.
 Photography: Lee Altman, Client: Uninterrupted.

 Nowadays, swagger and sport go hand in hand.
 The athlete is the new stylist, the tunnel is the new runway, and every playoff game is Paris Fashion Week.